KittenYang/KYSelfSizingPushFixCategory/README.md

-Fix the bug of 'Self-Sizing-Cell' when push to next ViewController the tableView position will change.
+A UITableView Category for fixing the bug of 'Self-Sizing-Cell' when push to next ViewController the tableView position will change.

 #Installation